Skip to main content

 Open the Logs panel while testing to see console.log output from your bot code in real time.
 See Execution logs for details.

-Programmatic testing with test_bot
+Programmatic testing with the Code Agent

 “Test what happens when a user sends ‘hello’ as their first message.”